22 Blogging Tips to Make You a Better Blogger

 1. Know what you are talking about

 It’s hard to write about something that you don’t know.
-If you write about tea then be a tea expert.
-If you blog about cars be a car expert.
-If you are just beginning on the path of becoming an expert then blog about that.
+If you write about tea, then be a tea expert.
+If you blog about cars be a car expert or write about the aspects of cars that you know and people care about.
+If you are just beginning on the path of becoming an expert, then blog about that.
 Read a lot and write about what you learned.
 In no time you will be perceived as an expert.

 2. Know your audience